 Trump announces peace agreement between Israel and UAE

-President Trump announced a peace deal between Israel and the United Arab Emirates that will usher in the "full normalization of relations" between the nations, according to a joint statement of the U.S., Israel and the UAE.
+President Trump announced a peace deal between Israel and the United Arab Emirates Thursday that will usher in the "full normalization of relations" between the nations.

 Mr. Trump, who first touted the agreement on Twitter, said the two countries will exchange embassies and ambassadors and "begin cooperation across the board."
 The president said he anticipates other nations will follow their lead.

 The president joked he wanted to call it the "Donald J. Trump Accord," but the press wouldn't understand.
-Mr. Trump credited his son-in-law, Jared Kushner, for the agreement.
-Kushner has been tasked with solving peace in the Middle East.
+Mr. Trump credited his son-in-law, Jared Kushner, who has been tasked with negotiating peace in the Middle East, with brokering the agreement.

 "Muslims will be welcome in Israel," Kushner said.